ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ### Objective:

-to upgrade environment manager and compiler to the latest stable version
+to upgrade environment manager and compiler to the latest stable version because I always tend to use the latest version of packages which is supposed to be more compatible

 ### Results: